MirceaUn/BDD_Framework_automationexercise.com/README.md

-About the project
+About the project - The scope of this suite is to test some of the functionalities of various pages from the website: https://automationexercise.com/

-The test cases from this repository have been developed using the POM Design Pattern and the BDD Framework.
+Prerequisites

-The website where the tests were conducted is: https://automationexercise.com/
+PyCharm 2024.3.2

-They were built in Python using:
+The Python code for these tests was written using PyCharm 2024.3.2.
+The version of Python can be checked in cmd.exe using the command: "python --version".
+In my case, it is Python 3.12.

-- Selenium Module
+Selenium Module 4.28.1

-- Behave Module
+Used to automate web browser interaction from Python

-- Unittest Library
+Behave Module 1.2.7.dev6 & Cucumber 17.10.0 & Gherkin 243.22562.13

-- Cucumber Plugin
+Tools used for creating the BDD Framework (Behaviour driven development) in Python

-- Gherkin Plugin
+Behave-html-formatter 0.9.10 & Ini 243.23654.177

-- Ini Plugin
+Made for the Behave Module in order to create HTML reports of the tests conducted

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------